gek169/Simple_ISA/README.md

 so you don't have to use memory if you don't want to.

-The emulator will print out its memory layout at the end of execution if you pass an additional argument to it on the commandline.
+The emulator will print out its memory layout at the end of execution if you pass an additional argument to it on the commandline (other than just the program name)

 #Device Interface